iizdebski/Video11LetsCodeSpringBootMail/README.md

-# sweater

-Video 6.
-Lets Code SpringBoot Jpa Hibernate OneToMany
+# Video 11.
+Mail Delivery to Users and Account Activation